 There are three components to the knee joint.
 To form the main knee joint, the thighbone (the Femur) joins the large shin bone.
 The inner and outer compartments of this joint are distinct.
 To form the third joint, the kneecap joins with the femur.

 Dr. RM.
 Alagappan MS Orth, MCh Orth (UK), leads our team at Hande Medical Centre.
 His area of special interest is apart from those mentioned below – Knee Replacement Surgery.
 He is a young and dynamic addition to our team, having returned from the UK recently.
 Dr. Natrajan MS (Ortho) consults at Hande Hospital.
-Hande Hospital is referred as the one of the best knee replacement hospital in Chennai
+Hande Hospital is referred to as one of the best knee replacement hospital in Chennai

 Knee arthroscopy has become a valuable tool in diagnosing and treating problems of the knee.
 Arthro means joint and scope is to see or visualize.
 It literally means to see inside the joint.
 The indications for performing an arthroscopy are varied.
 They include cartilage, meniscal, and ligamentous damage.

-A total knee replacement is recommended for people suffering from severe arthritis or those with severe damage to the knee joint that causes progressive pain and impaired function.\
+A total knee replacement is recommended for people suffering from severe arthritis or those with severe damage to the knee joint that causes progressive pain and impaired function.

 During The Procedure